RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/BU79100G/README.md

 See [this patch]({{ page.patchlink }}) for the BU79100G support.

-NOTE: The device-tree should use ti,ads7866 as a fallback compatible for the BU79100G because some of the device drivers may use ti,ads7866 code-branch to avoid code duplication.
+NOTE: Ideally the device-tree should use ti,ads7866 as a fallback compatible for the BU79100G, because some of the device drivers may use ti,ads7866 code-branch to avoid code duplication.
+Due to historical reasons the above ID patch is still needed on Linux.
 Please, see the device-tree example below for the details.

 The driver supports reading the ADC channels via the Linux IIO subsystem.